OmNomCake1/ROS2-docker-test/README.md

 # Sunswift Racing ROS2 Jazzy Docker Test
+THE DOCKER IMAGE IS CURRENTLY NOT BUILDING
+This is due to GPG key errors.
+Devam and I are working on this, but most likely will have to wait until the official image is updated with the new keys.

 This is a practice environment to get comfortable with the Docker, Github, and ROS 2 development workflow using VS Code.
 Below are instructions on how to set up and start developing/playing around in a Ubuntu 24.04 environment with ROS 2 Jazzy already installed.
 It's a good idea to go through the [Jazzy tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) once you have your environment set up.

 Made by Ryan Wong for the Sunswift embedded high-level software team.